Jhajha: Transport

-Jhajha has a fantastic connection of railway to major cities of India.
+Jhajha has a large connection of railway to major cities of India.
 Jhajha railway station is endowed with beautiful sceneries due to the green mountains nearby.
-Jhajha station is the southern end of eastern central railway of Indian railway situated on Delhi Howrah main line.
-It also has good connection by roadways to nearby cities through SH18.
-It has two bus stands from where buses and auto are available for nearby places like Gidhaur, Khuriparas, Sono, Borba, Belhar etc. Small vehicles are available for travelling to villages near the cities.
-Rickshaw and auto-rickshaw is also part of transportation for small distances.
+Jhajha station is the southern end of Danapur Division of East Central Railway of Indian railway situated in Asansol–Patna section of Delhi-Howrah main line.
+It also has good connection by roadways to nearby cities through NH-333A and SH-18.
+It has two bus stands from where buses and auto are available for nearby places like Gidhaur, Khuriparas, Sono, Borba, Belhar etc. Small vehicles are available for travelling to nearby villages.